 - Find the Network Adapter section and find your Wireless and Ethernet adapters.
 Memorize the models because you’ll need to search for new drivers.

 - Search for the drivers on a different computer.
 It’s usually the best practice to visit the manufacturer’s website and download the latest drivers, or drivers optimized for Windows 10.
 We also recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.

-- When you’ve download the drivers, transfer them to USB flash drive.
+- When you’ve downloaded the drivers, transfer them to a USB flash drive.